-Do your best to repress presumptuous thoughts and get to know a person rather than assuming you know a look.
-Remember that your friends were nice enough to see past your goofy mug and meet the true you.
+Do your best to see through presumptuous thoughts and get to know a person rather than assuming you know a look.
+Remember that your friends were nice enough to see past your goofy mug.

 8. Genuinely compliment.

 Don’t be a kiss-ass or a schmoozer.
-But, if something someone says resonates with you or if something someone does impresses you, tell them.
+But, if something someone says vibes with you or if something someone does impresses you, tell them.
 It’s that easy.